fivethirtyeight/election-results/README.md

 # election-results

-These files contain results of elections for U.S. House, Governor, U.S. Senate, and President (including primaries), both nationally and by state, from the November 1998 general election to the present.
+These files contain up-to-date results of elections for U.S. House, Governor, U.S. Senate, and President (including primaries), both nationally and by state, from the November 1998 general election to the present.

 :warning: House results are currently incomplete!
 Ask Mary if you need more information. :warning: